sedkiTN/mongodb-laravel-medialibrary/docs/upgrading.md

 weight: 5
 ---

-To upgrade Media Library from one major version to the next, read [UPGRADING.md in the laravel-medialibrary repo](https://github.com/spatie/laravel-medialibrary/blob/master/UPGRADING.md).
+To upgrade Media Library from one major version to the next, read [UPGRADING.md in the mongodb-laravel-medialibrary repo](https://github.com/sedkitn/mongodb-laravel-medialibrary/blob/master/UPGRADING.md).